-All protocol violations must be reported to the Chief Investigator, via the online electronic case report form and/or telephone call.
+All protocol violations must be reported to the Chief Investigator, via email or telephone call to the trial office.

 The CI will notify the Sponsor if a violation has an impact on participant safety or integrity of the trial data.
 The Sponsor will advise on appropriate measures to address the occurrence, which may include reporting of a serious GCP breach, internal audit of the trial and seeking counsel of the trial committees